ThomasMiconi/BOHP/README.md

 This code is built upon Andrej Karpathy's [min-char-rnn.py](https://gist.github.com/karpathy/d4dee566867f8291f086).
 Any bugs and inefficiencies are entirely my own.

-The code is entirely contained in the bohp.py scritp.
+The code is entirely contained in the `bohp.py` script.
 Other scripts are for cluster submission or making figures.
 This code requires only Python 2 and numpy.

 You can run the script as-is, or modify some parameters with command-line arguments.
 Default parameters are the ones used in the paper for the 'uncorrelated' problem.